Resultful/Resultful/README.md

 Inspired by this article on [F# for fun and profit](https://fsharpforfunandprofit.com/posts/recipe-part2/) Designed to be consumed for C#.

+## Installation
+Instructions to install using your appropriate package manager can be [found here](https://www.nuget.org/packages/OneOf.ROP/)

 ## Types

 There are 5 fundamental types in this library